denistsoi/franklinchen.github.io/source/_posts/2013-03-30-report-on-just-a-short-run-my-first-half-marathon-in-nine-years.markdown

 This [race time predictor](http://www.runnersworld.co.uk/general/rws-race-time-predictor/1681.html) suggests that given that I ran a half marathon in 1:50:52, I can do a full marathon in 3:51:08.
 I am, frankly, skeptical that I can go under 4:00:00 at all a month from now.
 I know I want to be conservative in the marathon, and I rather doubt I will be able to negative-split it, and I still have concerns about late-stage cramping or other physical deterioration.
 We shall see how my training progresses.
 I am going to start adding "quality" work in the form of interval training in order to toughen up.

+## Thanks

+Many thanks to my wife Abby, who dropped me off at the race and picked me up after visiting her parents in the vicinity, saving me driving and parking hassles!
+And thanks to all my friends who have been supportive while I've been so nervous for weeks about this race!

+I like to thank [Elite Runners and Walkers](http://eliterunners.com/) for putting on a really well-organized race.
+The instructions were very clear, volunteers giving out water, Gatorade, and gels were everywhere, there was plenty of post-race food, bag check was convenient, and everything seemed to go smoothly.
+I would like to take this opportunity to say that without Elite Runners and Walkers, I do not know where I would be as a runner.
+Back over a decade ago, when I started running, the Internet was not what it is now.
+I got information about running from books and magazines and word of mouth more than anything else.
+I was told about the new store Elite Runners and Walkers and I got some of my first running shoes and clothing there.
+I even bought my very first pair of Vibram FiveFingers KSO shoes there, in 2009, before minimalist shoes suddenly became more mainstream and available in other stores, and last year when I got some rips in those first Vibram FiveFingers shoes, I got a new pair of KSO shoes through them also.
+And the races they put on in the winter and spring are great: I used to run their [Spring Thaw](http://eliterunners.com/events/annual-spring-thaw/) as well as Just A Short Run.
+And when picking up my race packet at the store this week, Abby and I bought some more shirts and shorts in preparation for summer!

 ## Conclusion

 This was my slowest half marathon ever, but one of the most satisfying, and one of the best-executed, given my actual fitness level, which is substantially lower than that of a decade ago.
 I may consider *really* racing a half marathon in the fall.
 Meanwhile, I definitely found the successful completion of this half marathon to be a confidence booster for the upcoming Pittsburgh Marathon.
 Yes, there is no real comparison between the two distances, but it's just the fact that this is a long race at all, compared to, say, a 5K or 10K.

-Many thanks to my wife Abby, who dropped me off at the race and picked me up after visiting her parents in the vicinity, saving me driving and parking hassles!
-And thanks to all my friends who have been supportive while I've been so nervous for weeks about this race!